Welcome

 What is Counselling?

 Counselling is a form of therapy.
-It helps you explore your experiences, increase awareness, learn tools, and support your self-development and mental health.
+It helps you explore your experiences, your past, increase awareness, learn tools, and support your self-development to feel more rounded, grounded and more you.

 I provide time and a room where you can come as you are each session to share whatever might be on your mind.
 We will build a relationship together to help you feel supported to explore your needs.
-You may know clearly what you want to discuss, or you may feel something is wrong but cannot understand why or what, or perhaps you have a sense of something but want to explore it.
+You may know clearly what you want to discuss, or you may just feel something is wrong.
+Perhaps you have a sense of something and want to explore it.

-Our time together will be tailored to what you need, and I can offer you a relationship, support, and tools to explore your experience and grow in the direction you desire.
+I can offer you a safe relationship with support and tools to explore your experience and grow in the direction you desire.

 What does a typical session look like?

-A session typically lasts 50-minutes.
-These are usually held weekly but I am open to discussion on this.
+Therapy sessions typically last 50-minutes.
+These are most commonly held weekly but I am open to discussion on this.

 How long we work together is variable, it can be a one-off session, open-ended, short-term or fixed term - eg, six sessions.
 We can decide this together if you are unsure and review it as we go.